MicrosoftDocs/IntuneDocs.cs-cz/intune/configuration/device-restrictions-android-for-work.md

   - **Aspoň alfanumerické se symboly**
 - **Znemožnit opakované použití předchozích hesel**: zadejte počet nových hesel, které je třeba použít, než uživatel bude moct znovu použít staré heslo (**1**-**24**).
 - **Fingerprint unlock**: Choose **Block** to prevent end users from using the device fingerprint scanner to unlock the device. **Not configured** allows users to unlock devices with a fingerprint in the work profile.
 - **Smart Lock and other trust agents**: Choose **Block** to prevent Smart Lock or other trust agents from adjusting lock screen settings on compatible devices.
-This feature, sometimes known as a trust agent, lets you disable or bypass the device lock screen password if the device is in a trusted location.
+This feature, also known as a trust agent, lets you disable or bypass the device lock screen password if the device is in a trusted location.
 Je možné například obejít heslo pracovního profilu, když je zařízení připojené k určitému zařízení Bluetooth nebo když se nachází blízko značky NFC.
 Pomocí tohoto nastavení můžete uživatelům zabránit v konfiguraci funkce Smart Lock.

 ### <a name="device-password"></a>Heslo zařízení